Skip to Main Content

 Cite Sources: Introduction

-You need to cite your sources in any research paper that you write and to give credit to those who have done original research and have written a journal article or book.
-This allows your instructor to view the sources that you used and to find out whether you have properly understood what the author was trying to say.
+It is essential to cite your sources in any research paper you write, giving credit to those who have conducted original research and authored journal articles or books.
+This practice allows your instructor to review the sources you used and assess whether you have correctly understood the material.

-When writing your paper, remember to cite sources for any information that is not your original work.
-This includes direct quotes, paraphrased content, and ideas that are not your own.
-Citing sources ensures academic integrity and acknowledges the contributions of others to your work.
+When writing your paper, be sure to cite any information that is not your own original work.
+This includes direct quotes, paraphrased content, and ideas from other authors.
+Proper citation maintains academic integrity and acknowledges the contributions of others to your research.

-Common knowledge, which is defined as something that can be easily found in five sources or more, does not require a citation.
-Example: "Presidents' Day in the United States is observed on the third Monday in February."
+Common knowledge, defined as information easily found in five or more sources, does not require citation.
+For example, "Presidents' Day in the United States is observed on the third Monday in February."

-Your choice of citation style will be guided by your academic program and instructor.
-For more information, click on the Plagiarism and Academic Integrity tab.
+Your choice of citation style will be determined by your academic program and instructor.
+For more information, click on the Plagiarism & Academic Integrity tab.

 • Abstract - A concise summary or overview of the main points and content of a longer work.